 This same approach can be a powerful tool to cross-cultural adjustment – something I have worked through, talked about, lectured on and cried about.
 Cross-cultural adaptation and adjustment are critical to transitioning between worlds.

 I am more and more certain that part of adjusting to a new country, a new world, is being able to tell stories of the old world.
 I believe that the more we are able to share our stories, the quicker we come to see our new surroundings as places that we can make work.
 Just as the women who are living as breast cancer survivors become empowered through their stories, I passionately believe the same can happen with immigrants, refugees and third culture kids.

 When we moved to the United States after three years in Pakistan and seven years in Egypt, we came with a lot of stories.
 We had birthed and raised five kids on three continents.
 We had swum in the Red Sea and picnicked by the Pyramids; we had traveled to Istanbul, and lunched in the Plaka in Greece; we had cocktails with ambassadors and shared bread with refugees.
-All of those stories were consolidated into our 26 suitcases as we moved to a house with the address 2 Main Street.
-It doesn’t get more quintessentially American.
+All of those stories were consolidated into our 26 suitcases as we moved to a house with the quintessentially American address: 2 Main Street.

 Cultural brokers they were.
 They bridged the gaps of understanding and made us welcome.
 I began to learn that you don’t have to experience everything to be able to empathize and listen.
 And as I grew in comfort I no longer had to announce to the world before they had asked “I’m not from here you know!”